ono-midori/ono-midori.github.io/techs/zguide.md

 }
 ```

 The difficult part of this program is (a) the envelopes that each socket reads and writes, and (b) the load balancing algorithm.
-We’ll take these in turn, starting with the message envelope formats.
+We'll take these in turn, starting with the message envelope formats.

-Let’s walk through a full request-reply chain from client to worker and back.
+Let's walk through a full request-reply chain from client to worker and back.
 In this code we set the identity of client and worker sockets to make it easier to trace the message frames.
-In reality, we’d allow the ROUTER sockets to invent identities for connections.
-Let’s assume the client’s identity is “CLIENT” and the worker’s identity is “WORKER”.
+In reality, we'd allow the ROUTER sockets to invent identities for connections.
+Let's assume the client's identity is “CLIENT” and the worker's identity is “WORKER”.
 The client application sends a single frame containing “Hello”.

 ![](./pics/zmq/fig33.png)